 Tristan Brunsdon – Design Box Digital CEO

 A successful launch, however, is just the beginning.
 The real work comes when those in charge of your site and its SEO are tasked with ensuring that both continue to run smoothly from then on.
-Even if you hire two companies that are extremely capable at addressing issues solely contained to their purview, the reality of digital marketing is that very few problems belong entirely to one side or the other.
+Even if you hire two companies that are extremely capable of addressing issues solely contained to their purview, the reality of digital marketing is that very few problems belong entirely to one side or the other.
 The effectiveness of a site’s SEO, after all, is highly dependent on that site’s content and construction.
 That being the case, it may be difficult to tell which company is at fault if a certain page isn’t performing to your expectations, and even more difficult to get either to admit accountability.
-You might find yourself listening to your web design and SEO companies argue over responsibility while your site (and business) languishes; and since both know they’re not entirely responsible for the site’s performance, neither may be particularly motivated to make things right.
+You might find yourself listening to your web design and SEO companies argue over responsibility while your site (and business) languishes, and since both know they’re not entirely responsible for the site’s performance, neither may be particularly motivated to make things right.

 Compare that to the response you’ll receive when one firm is responsible for both your site and your SEO.
 Because everyone’s working on the same team, there’s no time wasted in shifting blame or trying to make themselves look better than the other guy.
 If the SEO members of the team have a suggestion for the improvement of your website’s performance, they can easily communicate that suggestion to the web development specialists and have it implemented much more quickly than if they had to sell that suggestion to someone they barely know at an entirely different company.